 It’s not worth moving to one of the happiest countries to gain more happiness.
 You can find plenty of happiness where you currently live.

-America Is Still The Best Combination Of Smart And Happy
+America Is Still A Good Combination Of Smart And Happy

 After all my travels (60+ countries), America is still the best place in the world to live.
 We may not be the smartest or happiest country, but our country sure does provide a lot of opportunities.
 America has anything for anybody willing to look hard enough.